royalapplications/toolbox/README.md

 When *contributing new scripts*, please check following first:

 - **The right place**: The repository should stay clearly structured, to provide a good overview.
 Each script should have their own directory, containing all relevant files, like screenshots and documentation.
 Find the right place.
 - **Permissions**: Make sure you are allowed to share the script with the public.
-Publish it also under the same [license](https://github.com/royalapplications/scripts/blob/master/LICENSE) of this repository.
+Publish it also under the same [license](https://github.com/royalapplications/toolbox/blob/master/LICENSE) of this repository.
 By comitting, you agree with this.
-- **Documentation**: Your shared script contains enough documentation/instructions that other users are able to easily understand the purpose and are able to use it without a lot of hassle.
+- **Documentation**: Your shared script contains enough documentation/instructions that other users are able to easily understand the purpose and are able to use it without a lot of guesswork.
 - **Stay clean**: Your code should be as clean, smart and understandable as possible.
 Prevent having any magic, encrypted or obfuscated code.

 When *modifying existing scripts*, please read first: